 Are all the products coming from a Verified Sourcing Area, sustainable for sure?

 No, the Verified Sourcing Area status of a Compact does not mean that all products coming from that area are sustainable for sure.
 But it does mean that there is a high degree of certainty that conditions are or will be improving.
 This may take some time, especially in areas where the challenges are greater.
 SourceUp wants to help companies to source from those areas too, while making sure that sustainability is improving.

 How can I become a Committed Buyer?

 You can become a Committed Buyer if your company is buying products from an area where there is a Compact, or you know that one of your suppliers is buying from that area.
-The current SourceUp beta is limited to companies who are already supporting a Compact.
-You can sign up to register your interest to support a Compact through this link.

 What are the advantages of becoming a Committed Buyer?

 SourceUp offers many benefits to Committed Buyers.
 As a Committed Buyer, you will get a dashboard where you can monitor sustainability progress and action in your supply chain.
 You will receive updates from the Compacts and Verified Sourcing Areas that you are supporting.
 You are also able to showcase to your stakeholders, where you are sourcing from and what support you are putting in.

 What are the engagement modes Anchor Partner, Sourcing Partner and Supporter?